Skip to content

 ]]

-Each builder row is inserted through an add menu listing every block by its label.
-Picking a block appends an empty row of that type. ->addLabel() sets the text on the button that opens the menu (default “Add”).
+Each builder row is inserted through an add menu listing every template by its label.
+Picking one appends an empty row of that type. ->addLabel() sets the text on the button that opens the menu (default “Add”).

 Builder::make('items', 'Line items')